Logan fished the phone from his pocket and flicked on the screen. He unlocked it with a swipe of his index finger, leaving a smear of salt and oil.

 “What the hell is this, Lo?
 What’s this about a ‘minority share’?”

 “I don’t know.
 It had to be Aiden.
 It has to be.
-You know she’s always on the computer, she’s always on that thing, on her iPad and stuff, she’s always entering these contests on the internet eh, that’s what she does.”
+You know she’s always on the computer, she’s always on that thing, on her iPad and whatnot, she’s always entering these contests on the internet you know, that’s what she does.”

 “And she entered in your name?”